 Set the tone

 Enthusiasm spreads like wildfire, and excitement is contagious.
-Having the right talent who are passionate about your business will help this to echo across your organisation.
+Having the right talent who are passionate about your business will help this to echo across your company.

 Responsible for hiring